-MAIA run artist-led interventions, exploring the relationship between artists, creative professionals, culture and society.
+MAIA run artist-led interventions, exploring the relationship between artists, creative professionals, culture, place, economics and society.

-Through projects, research and client work, MAIA investigate what an artist-friendly city means for everyone.
-This includes the role of arts/artists in (re)developing cities and spaces, the value of artists in unconventional forums, the impact of creative practice on society, the economics of the creative industries and how artists live/work.
+At present, through projects, research and client work, MAIA investigate what an artist-friendly city means for everyone.
+This includes the role of arts/artists in (re)developing and future-proofing cities and spaces, the relationship between artists and citizenship, the impact of creative practice in society, the economics of the creative industries and how artists live/work.

 Current projects include:

 - Art Hotel; proposing a multipurpose, artist-led hotel, arts project/exhibition space and community hub.